 The financial costs of a commercial dispute can vary greatly depending on the process used to resolve it.
 The human costs of a legal action can also be considerable, and we therefore always try to find other solutions that do not involve going to court.

-We recommend that you contact us for a no-obligation talk and a no-cost assessment of your case.
+We recommend that you contact us for a talk about your case.

 Disputes in the business sector are often very resource-intensive and can make cooperation difficult.
 This may lead to a shift of focus from what the business, organisation or authority wants to achieve since considerable resources have to be allocated to the dispute or legal action.